Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 A mortgage relief professional reviews your Mississippi loan situation, where you are in the process, and your income to identify what options apply and what must happen to protect your home.

-Mississippi's non-judicial foreclosure requires the lender or trustee to publish notice of the foreclosure sale in a local newspaper once a week for three consecutive weeks, with the first publication at least 30 days before the sale date.
-The homeowner must also receive written notice.
+Mississippi's non-judicial foreclosure under Miss.
+Code Ann. § 89-1-55 requires the lender or trustee to publish notice of the foreclosure sale in a newspaper of general circulation in the county once per week for three consecutive weeks, on the same day each week, and post notice on the courthouse door.
+The notice must include the names of the original borrowers named in the deed of trust, a description of the property, and the time, place, and terms of the sale.
+The sale must occur within one week after the last publication — if it is postponed past that window, the § 89-1-55 process must restart.
 This publication requirement is the primary formal notice in Mississippi's process — there is no lawsuit to respond to, no service of process in the judicial sense, and no court to petition for additional time.

 Once the 30-day published notice has been issued, the sale date is scheduled.
 Mississippi homeowners who receive this notice must act immediately — the 30-day window is short and there is no redemption period after the sale.
 A modification or forbearance agreement approved during this window can halt the sale, but the servicer must complete its review and approve the agreement before the sale date.